cloudfoundry-incubator/kubecf-docs/content/en/docs/Deployment/kubernetes-deploy.md

 {{% alert title="Note" %}}

-> The above `helm install` will generate many controllers spread over multiple pods inside the `cfo`
+> The above `helm install` will generate many controllers spread over multiple pods inside the `cf-operator`
 > namespace.
 Most of these controllers run inside the `cf-operator` pod.
 >
 > The `global.singleNamespace.name=kubecf` path tells the